 Possibility of Declining a Request

-(5) A request for information shall not be refused on the ground that the tax claim giving rise to the request is disputed by the taxpayer.
+(3) A request for information shall not be refused on the ground that the tax claim giving rise to the request is disputed.

-(6) The Requested Party may decline a request for information if the information is requested by the Applicant Party to administer or enforce a provision of the tax law of the Applicant Party, or any requirement connected therewith, which discriminates against a national of the Requested Party as compared with a national of the Applicant Party in the same circumstances.
+(5) The Requested Party may decline a request for information if the information is requested by the Requesting Party to administer or enforce a provision of the tax law of the Requesting Party, or any requirement connected therewith, which discriminates against a national or citizen of the Requested Party as compared with a national or citizen of the Requesting Party in the same circumstances.